-Tuition and fees for 2013-2014 have not been determined at the time of the publication of this catalog.
-If there are any rate increases, they will become effective fall 2013.
-Please see OC's printed quarterly class schedule (The View) or visit OC's website at www.olympic.edu/Students/Tuition for current tuition and fee rates.
+Tuition and fees for 2015-2016 have not been determined at the time of the publication of this catalog.
+If there are any rate increases they will become effective fall 2015.
+Please visit OC's website at www.olympic.edu/paying-college/ tuition-fees for current tuition and fee rates.